 4.47.
 The consultation paper on the proposed Standardised Methodology was published on 14 September 2017 by DCLG.
 The proposals seek to standardise the calculation of housing need, as signalled in February 2016 in the Housing White Paper, 'Fixing our broken housing market'.
 This will replace the variety of existing measures that can be used by Local Authorities and which subsequently can be tailored to the individual aims of the respective districts.
-This is due to be bought into force around Spring/Summer 2018, after which it is expected that all authorities would have to adopt the calculation in calculating its OAN.
+This is due to be brought into force from 1 April 2018, after which all authorities would have to adopt the calculation in calculating its OAN.
 Any Plan submitted for examination ahead of this date, and which is successful, will not have to adopt the standard approach likely until the next Local Plan review.
-It does, however, demonstrate how significantly low the housing requirement EFD is proposing is.
+It does, however, demonstrate how significantly low the housing requirement EFD are proposing is.